Harut/chakert/README.md

 For html:

-    from etree_typo import Typograph
+    from chakert import Typograph
     markup = '<p><b>Typography</b> is the art and technique of arranging type.</p>' result_markup = Typograph.typograph_html(markup)

 For parsed lxml.html tree:

-    from etree_typo import Typograph
+    from chakert import Typograph
     from lxml import html
     markup = '<p><b>Typography</b> is the art and technique of arranging type.</p>' tree = html.fromstring(markup)